 Research (but not formal clinical research) has proven that Calendula can help relieve topical dermatitis for breast cancer patients going through chemo and radiation.

 Grape Seed Extract has been proven in clinical trials to help support the health of collagen connective tissues.
-They do this in part with its anti-inflammatory benefits and also by preventing oxidative damage.
+Grape seed extract does this in part with its anti-inflammatory benefits and also by preventing oxidative damage.

 Boswellia is a tree in India and Northern Africa.
-The tree is tapped for its resin which is called frankincense.
+The tree produces resin called frankincense.
 Clinical trials have shown its anti-inflammatory properties to be similar to NSAIDS (Ibuprofen) but without the stomach ulcer side effects.
 Look for extracts containing at least 37% Boswellic acid.

-Basil has potent anti-inflammatory affects and can be used as a tea or in cooking.
+Basil has potent anti-inflammatory effects and can be used as a tea or in cooking.

 Vinegar can help control the level of glucose in your blood.
 Web MD says to take a teaspoon after your nighttime meal either in water or by itself.

-Vinegar can kill germs on salad because of its acidity but it could also cause chemical burns on delicate skin.
+Kill potential germs on a salad with vinegar but remember that vinegar can also cause chemical burns on delicate skin.

-Vinegar can stop the sting of a jellyfish sting
+Stop the sting of a jellyfish sting with vinegar

-Vinegar, if used as a tooth whitener it can damage the enamel on your teeth
+Using vinegar as a tooth whitener can damage the enamel on your teeth

 There is no evidence that Vinegar :